 If you’re looking for a big backyard and more privacy, your options are closer to the lifts than you might think.
 Just off the Access Road you’ll find the residential communities in Spruce Knoll, Twinbrook, and Sugarloaf Village I and II, offering spacious lots with views of Sugarloaf and surrounding mountains.
 Discover impressive newly-constructed mountain lodges or fall in love with a vintage cabin.
 Sugarloaf Village has it all and is close (but not too close) to all action.

 Some of the area’s best dining is right down the street, including the famed apres-ski bar and BBQ joint The Rack, cozy Italian spot Hugs and the Outdoor Center’s Bull Moose Cafe.
-Other attractions in walking distance include the Carrabassett Valley Library, the Anti-Gravity Complex, the Carrabassett Valley Academy campus and Mountainside Grocers, garage and gas station.
+Other attractions within walking distance include the Carrabassett Valley Library, the Anti-Gravity Complex, the Carrabassett Valley Academy campus and Mountainside Grocers, garage and gas station.

 The Sugarloaf Explorer shuttle stops in several locations throughout the area, including Boynton Avenue, Town Line Road, Brackett Brook and more, all indicated with orange spots on the shuttle map below.